edwardtanguay/sass_base/README.md

 ## How to use

-Switch to the appropriate branch to see the solution to process SASS into CSS.
+Switch to the appropriate branch to see that solution to process SASS into CSS.

 As a learning guide, the following order is recommended: